Ruddickmg/Geo/README.md

 -
 Can be set to anything and will use the connection data from the linked database container to connect and import the shape files it finds in the 'shapes' directory into its linked database or databases.

+The table resulting form the import are fairly streight forward:

+city shape files will be imported into a db column named: city_shape_files upper (senate) district table is named: district_upper_shape_files lower (house) district table is named: district_lower_shape_files county will be: county_shape_files division will be: county_subdivision_shape_files and State will be: state_shape_files

 'IMPORT' can also be ommitted if importing the shapefiles is not the desired action

 'DATABASE'